xebialabs-community/xld-rancher-plugin/README.md

 ## Preface

-This document describes the functionality provided by the XL Deploy|Release Description|Interface plugin.
+This document describes the functionality provided by the XL Deploy Rancher plugin.

 See the [XL Deploy reference manual](https://docs.xebialabs.com/xl-deploy) for background information on XL Deploy and deployment automation concepts.